Too much screen time can lead to problems, but parents can take precautions.

 “It becomes a problem if his or her academic achievement is compromised.
 Parents should consider using these diversions, and others, as a reward for a job well done — if the child’s performance is suffering.
 All children are unique and learn in their own way.
 Still, teaching and enforcing good study habits is never a bad idea.”

-For more information, the American Association of Pediatrics has these tips for talking to your teen about safe, healthy social media use.
+Learn more about talking to your teen about safe, healthy social media use.